batlabucd/GenomeMining/README.md

 ---------
 Synopsis
 ---------
-The goal of this script is to mine and annotate genes from a target genome  using a set of reference genes from a closely related taxon.
+The goal of AGILE is to mine and annotate genes from a target genome  using a set of reference genes from a closely related taxon.
 This script combines a number of bioinformatics tools, in addition to a number of extra steps to annotate genomic regions while overcoming limitations in genome annotation software.
-This script is wirtten in Perl for command line execution on a linux operating system.
+AGILE is wirtten in Perl for command line execution on a linux operating system.

 -------------
 Prerequisites